opensearch-project/documentation-website/_opensearch/install/rpm.md

 nav_order: 51
 ---

-The RPM installation provides everything you need to run OpenSearch inside a Linux distribution.
-As such, you can also make use of YUM to install a compatible RPM OpenSearch package.
+The RPM installation provides everything you need to run OpenSearch inside a RHEL distribution.

 RPM supports CentOS 7 and 8, and Amazon Linux 2.
-If you have your own Java installation and set `JAVA_HOME` in the terminal, macOS works, as well.
+If you have your own Java installation and set `JAVA_HOME` in your terminal application, macOS works, as well.

-There are two methods for installing OpenSearch on RPM.
+There are two methods for installing OpenSearch on RPM:

 ## Manual method